osamaalmughanni/Kumiko/README.md

 }
 ```

-Now, Kumiko will automatically push content changes to the specified Git repository during synchronization.
+Now, Kumiko will automatically fetch and apply content changes to the designated Git repository during synchronization.

 ### 5.3 Git Authentication